daveprowse/tac-course/lesson-08/part-B/working-with-public-modules.md

 - https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest
 - https://registry.terraform.io/modules/terraform-aws-modules/ec2-instance/aws/latest

-Analyze the local module at /module/aws-s3-static-website-bucket.
-This will create a bucket that houses the two-instance cluster.
-Also note that there are two .html files located in the www directory.
-We will upload these later.
+Analyze the two modules.
+You will note that they contain main.tf, variables.tf, and outputs.tf files.
+These modules contain every input and output that you could possibly ever want for working with AWS.
+However, we don't need to use *all* of them.
+We only specify the items we need in our main.tf in the root module.

 ---
 ## Run your Terraform Commands